CodySchaaf/Blog-Archive/_posts/2017-05-07-exploring-options-in-javascript-typescript.markdown

 was changed and some callers are incorrectly using it.

 Options allow for a stricter api, and ensure the user is ready for null return values.
-They also keep with the traditional iterator apis, which allows for nice duck typing and a consistent functional programming approach.
+They also keep with the traditional iterator apis, which allows for nice [polymorphism](https://en.wikipedia.org/wiki/Polymorphism_(computer_science)) and a consistent functional programming approach.
 You can think of an option similarly to an array with 0 or 1 value.
 You can then either map over the value, forEach it, and even check if it contains a value.
 While we don't have to worry about methods throwing exception when empty like in many other languages, it is still use full in javascript when dealing with undefined returned values.